How to analyze historical website traffic, keyword trends & ranking shifts with SE Ranking

 Once the analysis is over, you’ll see a detailed report on the website’s backlinks, referring domains, anchor tests, linked pages, etc.

 The tool also shows the site/URL’s acquisition and loss history of referring domains and backlinks.
-Just set the set one of the following time periods:
+Just set one of the following time periods:

 • Past week